Homegear/HomegearWS/README.md

 There are four callback functions you can set:

-##### onReady()
+##### onReady(callback)

-Called when the connection to Homegear has been successfully established.
+The passed callback function is called when the connection to Homegear has been successfully established.
 You can also manually check if you're connected to Homegear by calling:

 ```
 homegear.isReady();
 ```

-##### onEvent(object jsonRpc)
+##### onEvent(callback)

-Called when the Browser received an event from Homegear.
-The message is JSON encoded and contains a JSON remote procedure call.
+The callback function is called when the Browser received an event from Homegear.
+One parameter is passed to the function: The JSON-RPC encoded message.

-##### onError(string message)
+##### onError(callback)

-Called on error, e. g. an unexpected disconnect or if authentication failed.
+The callback function is called on error, e. g. an unexpected disconnect or if authentication failed.
+It has one parameter: The error message.

 ### Connect and disconnect